Kronos Quartet

 Kronos’ work has featured prominently in a number of films, including A Thousand Thoughts, a unique multimedia piece that blends live music by Kronos and narration by Sam Green with archival footage and filmed interviews to create a “live documentary” that tells the story of Kronos’ expansive career.
 Written and directed by Green and Joe Bini, the work premiered at the Sundance Film Festival in 2018 and has since toured around the world.
 Most recently, the Quartet performed on the soundtrack for Users (2021) and is both seen and heard in the documentary Zappa (2020).
 Kronos’ music has been featured in two Academy Award–nominated documentaries: Dirty Wars (2013) — for which Kronos’ David Harrington served as Music Supervisor — and How to Survive a Plague (2012).
 Kronos has also recorded complete film scores by Jacob Garchik for Guy Maddin’s The Green Fog (2017); Clint Mansell for Darren Aronofsky’s The Fountain (2006) and Requiem for a Dream (2000); and Philip Glass for Dracula (1999) — a restored edition of the 1931 Bela Lugosi classic.

-The Quartet is committed to mentoring emerging performers and composers and has led workshops, master classes, and other education programs with Carnegie Hall’s Weill Music Institute (New York), Kaufman Music Center’s Face the Music (New York), Luna Composition Lab (New York), the Royal Conservatory of Music (Toronto), Ruth Asawa San Francisco School of the Arts, and San Francisco Conservatory of Music, among other institutions in the U.S. and abroad.
+The Quartet is committed to mentoring emerging performers and composers and has led workshops, master classes, and other education programs with Carnegie Hall’s Weill Music Institute, Kaufman Music Center’s Face the Music, Luna Composition Lab, Ruth Asawa San Francisco School of the Arts, San Francisco Conservatory of Music, Meadowmount School of Music, Banff Centre for Arts and Creativity’s Next Festival for Emerging Artists, the Royal Conservatory of Music (Toronto), and the Tokyo University for the Arts, among other institutions in the U.S. and abroad.
 Kronos has undertaken extended educational residencies at institutions such as Oakland School for the Arts, UC Berkeley’s Cal Performances, Holland Festival, The John J. Cali School of Music at Montclair State University, and New York University Abu Dhabi.

 Based in San Francisco, the nonprofit KPAA staff manages all aspects of Kronos’ work, including commissioning, concert tours and local performances, recordings, education programs, and an annual self-produced Kronos Festival in San Francisco.